-- What speaker wire “gauge” means
+- General tips: What size speaker wire do I need?

-- Copper clad aluminum (CCA) vs pure copper wire
+- Copper-clad aluminum vs copper speaker wire

-Quick answer: What size speaker wire do I need?
+General tips: What size speaker wire do I need?

 |Wire Size||Recommended For|

-|18 Ga.||Car and home speakers up to 25 ft with average power levels (50W RMS and below)|
+|18 AWG||Car and home speakers up to 25 ft with average power levels (50W RMS and below).|

-|16 Ga.||Longer speaker runs for car & home stereo speakers; Moderate power subwoofers (under 225W)|
+|16 AWG||Longer speaker runs for car & home stereo speakers or short runs under 20 ft for 75-100W.
+Moderate power subwoofers (under 225W) with short lengths.|

-|14 Ga.||Long (100ft+) speaker runs or higher power applications such as high-power 2 or 4 ohm subwoofers.|
+|14 AWG||Long (100ft+) speaker runs or higher power applications such as high-power 2 or 4 ohm subwoofers with a short length.|

 In most cases for everyday listening at medium or low power levels (50W RMS or under), 18 gauge (18AWG) wire is what you need.